Porters 5 Forces Analysis

 - Easy integration with your own Spreadsheets / Workbooks.

 - Download, install and use immediately after purchase.

-A strategic planning tool originally designed / created by Harvard Business School professor Michael Porter, to analyze an industry’s attractiveness and likely profitability.
+Porters 5 Forces is a strategic planning tool originally designed/created by Harvard Business School professor Michael Porter, to analyse an industry’s attractiveness and likely profitability.
 Since its publication in 1979, it has become one of the most popular and highly regarded business strategy tools.

-Porter recognized that organizations likely keep a close watch on their rivals, but he encouraged them to look beyond the actions of their competitors and examine what other factors could impact the business environment.
+Porter recognised that organisations likely keep a close watch on their rivals, but he encouraged them to look beyond the actions of their competitors and examine what other factors could impact the business environment.
 He identified five forces that make up the competitive environment, and which can erode your profitability.
 These are:

 This looks at the number and strength of your competitors.
 How many rivals do you have?
 Who are they, and how does the quality of their products and services compare with yours?

 Where rivalry is intense, companies can attract customers with aggressive price cuts and high-impact marketing campaigns.
 Also, in markets with lots of rivals, your suppliers and buyers can go elsewhere if they feel that they’re not getting a good deal from you.

 On the other hand, where the competitive rivalry is minimal, and no one else is doing what you do, then you’ll likely have tremendous strength and healthy profits.